taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Delete_Account.md

 # **Delete Account**
 **:fontawesome-solid-user-tie: Manager** | **:fontawesome-regular-handshake: Partner**

-You can delete an account in Taikun by following these steps:
+You can delete an account in Taikun CloudWorks by following these steps:

 ## **Steps to Delete Your Account**